peberg/pyRecall/README.md

 slow_func(mat1)
 >>> Execution time: 0.1 ms
 ```
-Since the hashing is also taking the function code into account, pyRecall is compliant with function code changes.
+Since the hashing is also taking the function code into account, pyRecall is compliant with code changes.

 Clearing the pyRecall history works as follows
 ```python